connectIOT/iottoolkit/README.md

 http://www.slideshare.net/michaeljohnkoster/iottoolkit-wot

-and referenced in detain at:
+and referenced in detail at:

 http://iot-datamodels.blogspot.com